sumit280188/Nomoto_model/README.md

 The differential equation and the observer are passed to the odeint integrator function.

-# Cmake is used to create the build files.
+# Cmake is used to create the build files

 Clone the code from https://github.com/sumit280188/Nomoto_model.git

-Create a build directory in the new git directory cd /home/$USER/Nomoto_model mkdir -p build
+Create a build directory in the new git directory
+cd /home/$USER/Nomoto_model
+mkdir -p build

 Create the build files with cmake and build the code
-'''

 cmake -DCMAKE_BUILD_TYPE=Releases -S . -B build && cmake --build build

 Running the code:
-'''

 goto cd /home/$USER/Nomoto_model
-'''

 goto cd build
-'''

 ./main

 For more details refer - K.Nomoto 1956 "On the steering qualities of ships"